 Is Audacity really free?
 Why?

 Yes, Audacity is completely free, open source software.
 You are free to use this application for any personal, commercial, or educational purposes, including installing it on as many different computers as you wish.
 You are also free to give it away, sell it, or modify it for your own use, under the terms of the GNU General Public License.

 The authors of Audacity decided to release it under the GPL for many reasons.
 Some of us do it out of generosity.
 Some of us do it for moral reasons, because we feel that all software should be free; others believe that there is a place for both free and proprietary software.

 One reason Audacity is free is so that it will be more popular and useful.
 Yet another reason is to encourage collaboration.
 Because of Audacity's free license, dozens of people around the world have contributed code, bug fixes, documentation, and graphics.

 Audacity is always completely free and open source when downloaded from us.
-It is developed by a not-for-profit volunteer group, and the source code is available for anyone to study or use.
+The source code is available for anyone to study or use.

 Nonetheless, virus checkers can occasionally report false positives for the Audacity installer for Windows (.exe).
 This can happen because Audacity uses a compressed installer.
 Some anti-virus applications can also block installers if you run them from temporary space.
 Try downloading the installer to your Desktop and running it from there.
 If you are concerned about the safety of the installer, please feel free to download the zip version of Audacity and check that for viruses.
 Please report false positives about Audacity to the supplier of the security application so they can update their virus definitions.